min2ha/ukwa-site/content/target/44488/index.en.md

   "subject": "Brexit"
 }

-# BBC: Gloom and hope for the future in UK tech

 A report on the results of a survey carried out by Tech City UK after the EU Referendum result.